abhiwand/atk/api-doc/src/main/resources/python/graph-titan/ml/label_propagation.rst

     The amount of change in cost function that will be tolerated at convergence.
-    If the change is less than this threshold, the algorithm exits earlier before it reaches the maximum number of super steps.
+    If the change is less than this threshold, the algorithm exits earlier before it reaches the maximum number of supersteps.
     The valid value range is all float and zero.
     The default value is 0.001.